IMRCLab/pololu-rs/docs/quickstart.md

     Where are the files located -> pointer -->
 - Prepare the Trajectory Following ROS Node:
     - Set up [ROS](ros.md)
-    - Connect a Crazyradio PA or Crazyradio 2 <!-- should we explain those in the hardware section -->
+    - Connect a Crazyradio PA or Crazyradio 2
     - Change the address for each robot in `workstation_ros/src/pololu_ros/config/controller_interface.yaml`. <!-- To what? -->
     - Open the workstation_ros folder and build the ros2 workspace using: